marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 [[toc]]

 <p class="content-warning">
 <i><strong>Note</strong>: This article contains themes that may be emotionally distressing for some readers.
-If you feel you may be vulnerable to such content, please consider your wellbeing before proceeding.</i>
+If you feel you may be vulnerable, consider your wellbeing before proceeding.</i>
 </p>

 Today, I want to convince you of how awesome my sister, Aroa, was.
 We lost her in November 2023, so I wanted to condense her essence into a single post and talk about mental health.